laurenemarcus/ship-rate-calculator/README.md

 INTRODUCTION
 ------------
-The Triangle Tracker app allows users determine the type of triangle based on the length of its sides.
-It will also group the triangles based on type.
+The shipment calculator app allows users determine the cost based on the package details.

 REQUIREMENTS
 ------------